Concordium/concordium.github.io/source/mainnet/net/installation/downloads.rst

             To run a node on Windows, you need a Windows Installer package. **Please be aware that you should backup your configuration, as the installer will overwrite the current configuration with a standard configuration.**

-            - `Download the Windows Installer package <https://distribution.concordium.software/windows/Signed/Node-3.0.2.msi>`_
+            - `Download the Testnet Windows Installer package <https://distribution.concordium.software/windows/Signed/Node-3.0.2.msi>`_

             To learn how to run a node on Windows, see :ref:`Run and manage a node on Windows <run-node-windows>`.